-For example, the most expensive company in Milwaukee charged $1,896 more than the cheapest company.
-Put another way, that one year of premium at the most expensive company could pay for more than four years of coverage at the most affordable company in Milwaukee.
-That’s why it’s important for consumers to shop around for the best quotes; not doing so could wind up costing you money.
-Read more about affordable car insurance companies and rates in Wisconsin, or type your zip code above for a list of companies to begin shopping for good rates in your neighborhood.
+In a recent analysis, we compared quotes across 50+ cities in Wisconsin to find the best rates at the most affordable car insurance companies.
+Based on our research, the average annual cost for our driver's car insurance was $1,129 – but this changes drastically based on the company.
+For example, the most expensive company in Wisconsin charged on average $1,791 more than the cheapest company.
+It’s important for consumers to shop for the best quotes; not doing so could wind up costing you money.
+Read more about affordable companies and rates in Wisconsin, or type your zip code above for a list of companies to begin shopping for good rates in your neighborhood.

 - Cheap Car Insurance in Wisconsin

 - Cheap Car Insurance in WI: by City

 - Average Cost of Car Insurance in WI: by City